Michigan Criminal Defense Attorneys - Group

 Additionally, the motorcycle helmet law does not require a motorcycle operator or passenger to carry proof of the $20,000 security required to operate or ride a motorcycle without a helmet.

 Police officers and county sheriffs must have articulable and reasonable suspicion that a violation of the Michigan Vehicle Code has occurred to lawfully stop a vehicle for a violation of the Michigan Vehicle Code.
-The reasonable suspicion also applies to motorcycle operators who are not wearing a helmet.
+The reasonable suspicion requirement also applies to motorcycle operators not wearing helmets.
 For example, officers may not stop a motorcycle operator for not wearing a helmet based on the mere possibility the operator or passenger may not be exempt from the requirement to wear a helmet.
-For a stop to be legal, officers must possess facts rising to the level of reasonable suspicion that the operator or passenger is required to wear and helmet and is violating the requirement.
+For a stop to be legal, officers must possess facts rising to the level of reasonable suspicion that the operator or passenger is required to wear a helmet and is violating the requirement.

 Michigan Motion to Suppress and Dismiss Lawyers